guest271314/direct-sockets-http-ws-server/README.md

 in each `window`, see [telnet-client (user-defined-tcpsocket-controller-web-api branch)](https://github.com/guest271314/telnet-client), which is a fork of [telnet-client](https://github.com/GoogleChromeLabs/telnet-client).

-Now we will use the browser itself as a local HTTP and WebSocket server over the `TCPServerSocket` interface.
+Now we will use the browser itself as a HTTP and WebSocket server over the `TCPServerSocket` interface.

 ### HTTP server